MinBZK/nl-wallet/wallet_app/README.md

 ## Running

-After setting up your environment, launch an Android emulator or the iOS simulator and execute `flutter run`.
+After setting up your environment, launch an Android emulator or the iOS simulator and execute:
+- `flutter run` or
+- `fvm flutter run` when using Flutter Version Manager (FVM)

+Note that when using FVM, all Flutter commands below should be prefixed with `fvm`.

 ## Building